MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 The number of Azure ATP Sensors depend on your network layout, volume of packets and volume of events captured by Azure ATP.
 To determine the exact number, see [Azure ATP Sensor Sizing](atp-capacity-planning.md#azure-atp-standalone-sensor-sizing).

-## How much storage do I need for Azure ATP?
-For every one full day with an average of 1000 packets/sec you need 0.3 GB of storage.<br /><br />For more information about Azure ATP cloud service sizing see, [Azure ATP Capacity Planning](atp-capacity-planning.md).

 ## Why are certain accounts considered sensitive?
 This happens when an account is a member of certain groups which we designate as sensitive (for example: "Domain Admins").